lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-\< ToDo: As discussed in the last meeting and according to [draft-ietf-lamps-cms-kemri] I added the explicit value of len.
-I also propose adding the mac OID.
-What do others think? >

-The messages protected using the key derived from the HPKE-exchanges will contain a MAC value in
-PKIProtection and the protectionAlg MAY be one of the options described
+The messages protected using the key derived from the HPKE-exchanges will contain a MAC value in PKIProtection and the protectionAlg MAY be one of the options described
 in CMP Algorithms Section 6.2 [RFCCCCC].

 The message flow establishing a shared symmetric key consists of an additional